nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 If no rule matches, then the compiler raises an error.

-There is currently no support for converting non-internal string expressions to other string expressions.
+There is currently no support for converting non-literal string expressions to other string expressions.

 # Operators